janusheide/bouillon/README.rst

 * Results and builds should be easy to reproduce.
 * All dependencies must be hard (versioned).
-* The master should always be green.
+* The main branch should always be green.

 Simplicity
 ..........